What States Require EPCS & How Your Practice Can Stay Compliant

 - Comprehensive compliance reporting and auditable events and security incidents documentation

-If you’re a healthcare provider with the ability to prescribe controlled substances, it’s highly recommended to apply for PDMP access immediately via your state’s government website.
-You’ll be able to view patient prescription histories and medication disbursement, which can help inform your future prescription choices in their case.
+If you’re a healthcare provider with the ability to prescribe controlled substances, we highly recommended you apply for PDMP access immediately via your state’s government website.
+You’ll be able to view patient prescription histories and medication disbursement, which can help inform your future prescription choices.

 EHRs Can Improve EPCS and PDMP for Your Practice